Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/index.md

 Let's have a look at an example.
 Imagine we're working on an abstraction called `PartitionedTextWriter` that implements the _rolling file_ concept — it acts as a streaming text writer that automatically switches to a new file after reaching a certain character threshold in the previous one.

-The class is initialized with a base path, which it needs to use that to generate file names for each partition.
+The class is initialized with a base path, which it uses to generate the file path for each partition.
 Because that's pure business logic without side effects, it makes perfect sense to put it into a static helper method.

 Usually, mixing static and non-static members can be quite confusing.
 Let's see how that looks when we use partial classes instead: